lobsang/medialib-server/README.md

 library and in order to register physical media data locations with the library.

 The medialib service should be easily extensible in order to provide additional features in the future such as:

 * Server side cover art searching, maybe with Event-Channel into the Client over which events like "cover found for album xyz, please show the user and let him approve or disapprove" can be send.
 * On the fly transcoding of media data.
+* Server side searching for concerts of artists you are interested in at locations near your.
 * Integration with last.fm or other services.

+Refer to the [content types description](content_types.md) for details on how I envision the service REST API.

 Companion Projects